-This unpredictability takes a toll on your bottom line.
 Organizations, where sales and marketing teams work closely together, have 36% higher customer retention rates and 38% higher sales close rates than other organizations.
 In other words, misalignment between sales and marketing teams results in fewer sales and a longer pipeline — not to mention the hit to morale when teams don’t feel like they can trust other people in the company.

 As an executive, your mission is clear: Align your marketing and sales teams in order to improve your bottom line and employee satisfaction.
 Here are some things to consider as you go.

 First, you should investigate the issues within your workforce — but I urge you to go beyond the surface level of the answers you get.

 Ask sales and marketing teams what their biggest challenges are in aligning.
 According to Televerde’s research, the top three challenges they’ll give you are:

 Of course, it’s good to fix miscommunication issues between your teams by getting them to meet regularly, but if your company isn’t addressing the deeper issues at play, the relationship between sales and marketing will still be tenuous.

 Many times, we’ve seen that the issues between marketing and sales come from a deeper root issue, such as the following: